Venon282/Expert-Advisor-Toolkit/README.md

 #### Parameters :
 @param magic: long - The magic number of the EA.

 @param result[5]: double - An array to store the results, which are the total, profit, swap, commission, and fee.

 @param since: datetime - The starting date to consider.

 ### SLBuy

 #### Description :
+This function calculates the stop loss price for a buy trade.

 #### Parameters :
+@param bid: double - The bid price of the symbol to be traded.

+@param SL: long - The stop loss level in points.

 #### Return :
+@return double - Returns the stop loss price for a buy trade

 ### SLSell

 #### Description :
+This function calculates the stop loss price for a sell trade.

 #### Parameters :
+@param ask: double - The ask price of the symbol to be traded.

+@param SL: long - The stop loss level in points.

 #### Return :
+@return double - Returns the stop loss price for a sell trade

 ### Start day